ArtShp/FinancialManager/README.md

 #### Edit Transaction Types
 Transaction type can be Income or Expense.
 It's not possible to add a new or delete an existing transaction type.
 You have ability only to rename them.

+#### Edit Places Of Purchases
+This is a list of places where you buy goods (e.g. TESCO, McDonalds, FlixBus and etc.).
+There is a need for place of purchase mostly for expenses.
+For income you can choose nothing as place of purchase.